scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 [cxx11]_ language, as it makes heavy use of recent features such as move semantics, type inference through `decltype(...)` and variadic templates.
-As a consequence it requires a compatible C++ compiler for the native code generation and on Boost.Python [boost_python]_ for the Python-to-C++ glue.
+As a consequence it requires a compatible C++ compiler for the native code generation.
+Boost.Python [boost_python]_ is involved for the Python-to-C++ glue.
-Generated code is compatible with g++ 4.7.2 and clang++ 3.2.
+Generated C++ code is compatible with g++ 4.7.2 and clang++ 3.2.

-It is important to note that all Pythran analysis are type-agnostic, i.e. they do not assume any type for the variables manipulated by the program.
+It is important to note that all Pythran analyses are type-agnostic, i.e. they do not assume any type for the variables manipulated by the program.
 Type specialization is only done in the back-end, right before native code generation.
 Said otherwise, the Pythran compiler manipulates polymorphic